jrxxxwin/My_Portfolio/README.md

 # My_Portfolio
-This is Jerwin Ombajen portfolio, show casing the unique design and high level of JS programming made by him.
+This is Jerwin Ombajen portfolio, showcasing the unique design and high level of JS programming made by him.